cduyminh/Money-Video/complete/README.md

 Sample app for &#x27;Adding AdMob Ads to a Flutter app&#x27; Codelab.

+# It was an awsome_drawing_quiz
+I use this app as a template and build a new feature onto it.

 ## Getting Started

 This project is a starting point for a Flutter application.